GoogleCloudPlatform/java-docs-samples/dataflow/flex-templates/kafka_to_bigquery/README.md

 [static IP address](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address)
 for the Kafka server to live.

-> *Note:* If you already have a Kafka server running you can skip this section.
+> ℹ️ If you already have a Kafka server running you can skip this section.
 > Just make sure to store its IP address into an environment variable.
 >
 > ```sh